ClojureBridgeLondon/workshop-content-gitbook/functions/impure-function-examples.md

 (task-complete "hack clojure")
 ```

-When we call task complete we have no control over the date that the funciton uses.
+When we call task complete we have no control over the date that the function uses.

 <!--sec data-title="Java version of the example" data-id="answer002" data-collapse=true ces-->